 I make it easier to discover information, so that knowledge can be used to benefit the world.

-Most blog posts are oft intended as very-long twitter @replies to a hashtag, musing over a topic, rather than necessarily stand alone posts.
+Most blog posts are oft intended as very-long twitter @replies to a hashtag, musing over a topic, rather than necessarily fully formed arguments.
 Conversations often work better than monologues for nuanced discussion.

 For Fun (this is somewhat out of date)